newchuyalong/libgdx-learning/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

 ### Setting up Eclipse
 To develop your application via Eclipse, you need to install the following pieces of software.
+You can find an in depth guide [HERE.](http://www.toxsickproductions.be/libgdx/how-to-setup-your-libgdx-project/)

   * [Java Development Kit 7+ (JDK) (6 will not work!)](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
   * [Eclipse](http://www.eclipse.org/downloads/), the "Eclipse IDE for Java Developers" is usually sufficient.